-After triggering, starts the measurement and repeats it continuously until stopped.
+After triggering, starts the sweep and repeats it continuously until stopped.
+This is the default setting.

 While the measurement is running, the "Continuous Sweep" softkey and the [RUN CONT] key are highlighted.
 The running measurement can be aborted by selecting the highlighted softkey or key again.
 The results are not deleted until a new measurement is started.